-For the third straight year the Fox Valley Association website will feature a student-athlete from one of its 10 member schools every Tuesday and Thursday throughout the 2016-17 school year.
-This week, get to know Peter Verstegen, who participates in football, golf and hockey at Oshkosh North High School.
+The Fox Valley Association website features a student-athlete from one of its 10 member schools every Tuesday and Thursday throughout the 2016-17 school year.
+This week, get to know Jarrett Lieder, who participates in baseball, soccer and swimming and diving at Oshkosh North High School.

 Appleton North finished off an undefeated season and captured its first state girls basketball title with a 49-34 win over De Pere on March 11 in Green Bay.
 The Lightning went 28-0 and were making their second straight trip to state.

 The game was tied at 27-27 with 12 minutes left when the Lightning took control with a 13-2 run over the next six minutes.
 Appleton North never trailed in the game, though it was tied three times.